elijah-bennett0/IntentLimit/README.md

 IntentLimit will be a sort of personal toolbox for myself that contains all the different tools, exploits, scripts, etc I need for pentesting.
 This project is not even close to being finished but it's making progress.
+Also, this takes inspiration from the FuzzBunch framework released in the shadowbroker leak.

 Ps.
 Don't mind how shitty the code is, this is basically a beta and I don't do much oop so it's a big learning experience.